 For more information, read our guide on signing death certificates and cremation forms.

-This article first appeared in GP Online on 19 August 2022.
+This is an updated version of an article that first appeared in GP Online on 19 August 2022.